gigavinyl/cgwm/README.md

-# wmrc
+# cgwm

-A simple WM powered by wmutils, comprised of pure POSIX-compliant shell scripts.
+A simple WM powered by wmutils, comprised of pure POSIX-compliant shell scripts, made for catgirls, by a catgirl.

 ## Appearance